jacksonmalms/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nIsq2Qb.png"/>
 </p>
 <p>
-First we are going want to RDP into our VM (if you are going to use on).
+First we are going want to RDP into our VM (if you are going to use one).
 Just find the public IP of the VM and connect with RDP.
 </p>
 <br />